 To learn how to get the pie without having a dinner at Parker Restaurant, check this post about the history of the legendary dessert.

 If you want to know who makes my favorite Boston cream pie check out this guide to the best desserts in the city.

 13.00 pm – Brattle Book Shop, a Book Lover’s Paradise

-Brattle Book Shop is one of my favorite places in Boston.
+One simply cannot spend 48 hours in Boston and not visit Brattle Book Shop, one of my favorite places in the city.
 Housed in a three-story building, Brattle is one of the largest used book shops in the country with 250 000 books in stock.
 Two floors feature general used books, while the third floor is dedicated to antiquarian books and first editions.
 My favorite space in Brattle, though, is the open lot outside with books for sale.
 Located in between two red brick walls, the lot houses carts with books that cost as low as one dollar.

 Brattle Book Shop – 9 West St.